Developers can easily manage the app workflow with the intent-based technology.

-Mobile application development world is enlarging day by day due to increasing number of smartphone users around the globe.
-Along with the consistent innovative addition in the mobile app technology large-scale usability of mobiles apps in a business world drastically changed the aspects of the mobile application.
+The mobile application development world is evolving day by day due to the increasing number of smartphone users around the globe.
+Along with the consistent innovative addition in mobile app technology, the large-scale usability of mobile apps in the business world is drastically changing the fundamentals of the mobile application.

-The basic concept of intent-based security is observing the mobile application totally in a new way.
-This technique is all about utilizing the developer knowledge and power to create a more predictable and secure environment.
+The basic concept of intent-based security is to observe the mobile application in a new way.
+This technique is all about utilizing the developer's knowledge to create a more predictable and secure environment.

-The behavior of a piece of software given by developer having container will be more predictable as it contains less specific logics and more common building blocks.
-If you are creating a container, you don't need to write the OS from an elementary level you just take an ubuntu And if you are using MySQL you just put a MySQL layer in that container.
+The behavior of software developed by developers having containers will be more predictable because it will contain less specific logic and more common building blocks.
+If you are creating a container, you don't need to write the OS from an elementary level.
+Just take an Ubuntu and if you are using MySQL, put a MySQL layer in that container.

 The piece of software developed will be pretty predictable, as it would be holding common building blocks.
 It allows you to easily assume what that piece is supposed to do or act.

 Previously, it was almost impossible to realize if something is happening to an application.
 With the container-based application, any change of real content can be tracked easily.